Learn about our school's pastoral care and wellbeing structure

 - Catholic Education Melbourne

-The Siena College Wellbeing Team, which includes the Deputy Principal Wellbeing, Director of Students, Heads of House and the College Counsellors, provides support and education for both students and parents.
+Our dedicated Wellbeing Team, which includes the Deputy Principal of Wellbeing, Director of Students, Heads of House and College Counsellors, provides ongoing and proactive support for both students and parents.

 The Vertical House System